djccarew/app-modernization-helm-lab/README.md

 ## Overview

-Helm is a package manager.
+Helm is a package manager for Kubernetes.
 Package managers automate the process of installing, configuring, upgrading, and removing computer programs.
 Examples include the Red Hat Package Manager (RPM), Homebrew, and Windows® PackageManagement.

 An application in Kubernetes typically consists of at least two resource types: a deployment resource, which describes a set of pods to be deployed together, and a services resource, which defines endpoints for accessing the APIs in those pods.
 The application can also include ConfigMaps, Secrets, and Ingress.